ttgump/scDHMap/README.md

 # scDHMap

 Understanding the developmental process is a critical step in single-cell analysis.
-This repo proposes scDHMap, a model-based deep learning approach to visualize the complex hierarchical structures of scRNA-seq data in low dimensional hyperbolic space.
+This repo proposes scDHMap, a model-based deep learning approach to visualize the complex hierarchical structures of single-cell sequencing data in low dimensional hyperbolic space.
 ScDHMap can be used for versatile dimensionality reduction tasks including revealing trajectory branches, batch correction, and denoising highly dropout counts.

 Requirements: